Appropriate Body Service

 - The mentor has a key role in supporting the ECT during induction and is separate to the role of the induction tutor, who has main responsibility for assessment against the Teachers’ Standards

-- There will be two formal assessment points against the Teachers' Standards (not the ECF), one midway through induction (end of Year 1), and one at the end of the induction period (end of Year 2).
-These will be supported by regular progress reviews to monitor progress, to take place in each term where a formal assessment is not scheduled
+- There are two formal assessment points against the Teachers' Standards (not the ECF), one midway through induction (end of Year 1), and one at the end of the induction period (end of Year 2).
+These are supported by regular progress reviews to monitor progress, to take place in each term where a formal assessment is not scheduled